Adiwait4it04/Minor-/README.md

 # Rapid AutoKYC

 This is our attempt of automating the Human Resource intensive Know Your Customer (*KYC) process.
-This project was created by **Team Alt F4, A group of 6 techies for the **Standard Chartered Hackathon 2024*.

 # Synopsis
 This is a simple and smooth application with  *User Friendly* UI, with *Multilingual* support for automating and simplifying  the Human Resource intensive Know Your Customer (*KYC*) process.
 This application defies educational and financial boundaries in the KYC process.